-The resources listed on our website are intended for guidance only, and the views expressed or advice given by any of these organisations do not necessarily reflect those of the University of Kent as an organisation.
-University of Kent will not accept any responsibility for any action taken as a result of the content, guidance or advice given by the organisations listed.
+The resources below are intended for guidance only, and the views expressed or advice given by any of these organisations are not the responsibility of the University of Kent.

 - Local support for drug and alcohol addictions in Canterbury is provided by Forward Trust.
 They offer an online service called Reach Out for drug and alcohol worries, Monday- Friday 09:00-15:00.

 - Cruse Bereavement Care: national charity offers group and one-to-one support to those who have been bereaved: 08456 030024.